 We have a limited ability to develop and market products ourselves.
-If we are unable to find marketing or commercialization partners, or our marketing or commercialization partners do not successfully develop or market our products, we may be unable to effectively develop and market products on our own.
+If we are unable to find development or marketing partners, or our development or marketing partners do not successfully develop or market our products, we may be unable to effectively develop and market products on our own.

 We have limited product development capability and no marketing or sales staff.
-Developing products and achieving market acceptance for them will require extensive and substantial efforts by experienced personnel as well as expenditure of significant funds.
+Developing products and achieving market acceptance for them can require extensive and substantial efforts by experienced personnel as well as expenditure of significant funds.
 We may not be able to establish sufficient capabilities necessary to develop products and achieve market penetration ourselves.

-Our business strategy includes entering into collaborative and licensing arrangements for the development and commercialization of our product candidates, and we currently have collaboration and licensing arrangements with Alimera, Pfizer, Bausch & Lomb and Intrinsiq.
-The curtailment or termination of any of these arrangements could adversely affect our business, the ability to develop and commercialize our products and proposed products and our ability to fund operations.
+Our business strategy has included entering into collaborative and licensing arrangements for the development and commercialization of our product candidates, and we currently have collaboration and licensing arrangements with Alimera, Pfizer and Bausch & Lomb.
+The curtailment or termination of any of these arrangements could adversely affect our business, our ability to develop and commercialize our products, product candidates and proposed products and our ability to fund operations.

 The success of these and future collaborative and licensing arrangements will depend heavily on the experience, resources, efforts and activities of our licensees.
-Our licensees have, and are expected to have, significant discretion in making these decisions.
+Our licensees have, and are expected to have, significant discretion in making decisions related to the development of product candidates and the commercialization of products under these collaboration agreements.
 Risks that we face in connection with our collaboration and licensing strategy include the following:

-- our collaborative and licensing arrangements are, and are expected to be, subject to termination under various circumstances including on short notice and without cause; - we are required, and expect to be required, under our collaborative and licensing arrangements not to conduct specified types of research and development in the field that is the subject of the arrangement, limiting the areas of research and development that we can pursue; - · our licensees may develop and commercialize, either alone or with others, products that are similar to or competitive with our products; - our licensees, consistent with other pharmaceutical and biotechnology companies that have historically acted similarly, may for a variety of reasons change the focus of their development and commercialization efforts or decrease or fail to increase spending related to our products or product candidates, thereby limiting the ability of these products to reach their potential; - · our licensees may lack the funding or experience to develop and commercialize our products successfully or may otherwise fail to do so; and - our licensees may not perform their obligations, in whole or in part.
+• our collaborative and licensing arrangements are, and are expected to be, subject to termination under various circumstances, including on short notice and without cause;

+- we are required, and expect to be required, under our collaborative and licensing arrangements not to conduct specified types of research and development in the field that is the subject of the arrangement or not to sell products in such field, limiting the areas of research, development and commercialization that we can pursue; - our licensees may be permitted to develop and commercialize, either alone or with others, products that are similar to or competitive with our products; - our licensees may change the focus of their development and commercialization efforts or decrease or fail to increase spending related to our products or product candidates, thereby limiting the ability of these products to reach their potential; - our licensees may lack the funding, personnel or experience to develop and commercialize our products successfully or may otherwise fail to do so; - · our licensees may not perform their obligations, in whole or in part.

-To the extent that we choose not to, or we are unable to, enter into future license agreements with marketing and sales partners and seek to market and sell products ourselves, we would experience increased capital requirements to develop the ability to manufacture, market and sell future products.
-We may not be able to manufacture, market or sell our technologies or future products independently in the absence of such agreements.
+To the extent that we choose not to, or we are unable to, enter into future license agreements with marketing and sales partners and, alternatively, seek to market and sell products ourselves, we would experience increased capital requirements to develop the ability to manufacture, market and sell future products.
+We may not be able to manufacture, market or sell our products or future products independently in the absence of such agreements.